18F/joining-18f/_positions/18F-consulting.md

 listed in the Federal Register, and if the piece is politically interesting, it may generate hundreds or thousands of comments.

-<span id="h.gjdgxs" class="anchor"></span>18F Consulting team members
+18F Consulting team members
 tend to be self-directed.
 We constantly monitor the priorities and work on what’s most important at any given moment.
 We use how many Americans (or future Americans) are directly affected as a main input into our priorities.
-We are expected to always be productive and working on the most worthwhile projects, even when the machines of government produce obstacles.
+We're expected to always be productive and working on the most worthwhile projects, even when the machines of government produce obstacles.